-This Reading features excerpts of Philip Yancey’s soon to-be-released book A Companion in Crisis, in which he artfully paraphrases Devotions and connects its lessons to our modern times and current struggles.
+This Reading features excerpts of Philip Yancey’s book A Companion in Crisis, in which he artfully paraphrases Devotions and connects its lessons to our modern times and current struggles.

 He notes in his introduction: “During the early days of the COVID-19 pandemic…, I turned to Donne’s book, struck by its relevance to our modern crisis… His journal of wrestling with God is timeless, applicable not just for a crisis of illness, but for any of the crises, large or small, that we moderns face on this troubled planet.
 Nowhere have I found such a wise meditation on the human condition as in the journal he kept while confined to bed during a pandemic.”